kubecost/kubecost-success/README.md

 ## Overview

 This repo contains our recommended approach to accelerate time to value (TTV) with Kubecost.
-It also includes sample configurations to enhance our product and meet FinOps related goals.
+It also includes template configurations to install and enhance Kubecost

 A detailed overview of available subscriptions options are [here](https://www.kubecost.com/pricing/).